Updated on 10/01/2024. Tinos has incredible villages, beautiful beaches and beautiful hiking trails!

 Even if you don’t know surf, there at the Tinos Surf School, you will also find lessons for beginners!

-P.S When we visit the beach it was one of the rare days that there was no wind!
+P.S.
+When we visited the beach it was one of the rare days that there was no wind!

 So, if you visit this beach, be prepared for strong winds!!